 Get a certificate

 The ZTNA gateway needs a wildcard certificate.
-You can get this certificate by using one of the following:
+There are different ways to get the certificate, as follows:

 Note